grepharder/blog/0x03_learning_about_universal_links_and_fuzzing_url_schemes_on_ios_with_frida.md

 - learn what Universal Links are and identify the ones that are being used by an app
 - learn what URL Schemes are and identify the ones that are being used by an app
 - call Universal Links and URL Schemes manually and with Frida
-- use of Frida's Interceptor and method calling convention basics on iOS
+- use of Frida's Interceptor and learn some method calling convention basics on iOS
 - use URL Schemes to open a chat or add stickers in Telegram
 - fuzz a URL scheme of the iGoat-Swift app

 ## Universal Links

 Universal Links on iOS (App Links for Android) are used as part of a this *technique* is called deep linking.
 A Universal Link looks like a *regular* link (e.g. `https://`), but when you click on it, it opens the related app instead of the browser.
-It is important to note that they are **not redirects**
+It is important to note that they are **not redirects**.

-This picture summarizes from [kovacha](https://www.kochava.com/smartlinks/) summarizes this:
+This picture from [kovacha](https://www.kochava.com/smartlinks/) summarizes this:

 <center><img src="img/0x03/deeplinking.jpg" width="650" title="Deep Linking"></center>

-First of all some information gathering, let's inspect what the target app will accept/reject as a Universal Link.
+But how can we test them?
+First of all we will do some information gathering, let's inspect what the target app will accept/reject as a Universal Link.
 For this we need the `apple-app-site-association` file from the app server.
 It must be there for this to work.
 Normally it is found at `https://<domain>/apple-app-site-association` or `https://<domain>/.well-known/apple-app-site-association`.
-We will use this tool: https://branch.io/resources/aasa-validator/ as it will also give us some extra information.
+We will use this tool: [https://branch.io/resources/aasa-validator/](https://branch.io/resources/aasa-validator/) as it will also give us some extra information.

 Example from twitter.com: